 • Synthroid: you must be off this medication for 4 weeks before your scan.

-• Thyroxine: you must off this medication for 7 to 10 days before your scan.
+• Levothyroxine: you must stop taking this medication 4 weeks prior to your scan.

 • Triiodothyronine: you must be off this medication for at least 3 days before your scan.

-• PTU and Tapazole: you must be off these medications for at least 3 days before your scan.
+• PTU and Tapazole: you must stop taking these medications 8 days before your scan.

 • Prescription or referral from your physician